johnwcowan/r7rs-work/RangesCowan.md

 `(range-take-while-right `*pred range*`)`

-Returns a range containing the elements of *range* that satisfy *pred* up to the first one that does not, considered from the end to the beginning.
+Returns a range containing the railing elements of *range* that satisfy *pred*.

 `(range-drop-while pred `*range*`)`